 Each year the municipal budget is presented to, debated, and approved by Council.
 Each department presents their proposed capital budget to Council via Budget workshops.

 We welcome public input on the municipal budget.
-When the 2020 Budget Survey becomes available, residents can provide input on the budget online, via email, via paper format (forms available for pickup at the County Office), or in person at our 2020 Budget Open House.
+When the annual Budget Survey becomes available, residents can share their opinions of budget priorities online, via email, via paper format (forms available for pickup at the County Office), or in person at our Budget Open House.